 If you know someone who loves to cook at home, a subscription to a compost service or a CSA box could be a great gift.
 Composting services will pick up your food waste if you can’t (or don’t want to) start a compost pile at home.
 There are several services available — search local options here.

 CSA, or community-supported agriculture, subscriptions are a way to get fresh, locally grown produce, either for pick-up or straight to your door.
-One that we love is Tomato Mountain, which serves the Chicago area, but there are hundreds of CSAs across the country.
-Find out more and search for subscriptions here.
+There are hundreds of CSAs across the country — find out more and search for subscriptions here.